ucan-wg/invocation/README.md

 # Promise is an Invocation with optional 'auth' field which if omitted
 # is implicitly an 'auth' of the Invocation that contains Await.
-type Promise struct {
-  v       SemVer

-  run     &Task
-  # Receipt of the invocation that caused this invocation
-  cause   optional &Invocation
-  # Task authorization.
-If omitted can be interpreted as requires
-  # authorization
-  auth    optional &Authorization

-  meta    {String : any}

-  prf     [&UCAN]
-}

 ```